lial1/Option-Pricing-Stochastic-Analysis/README.md

 **Quantitative Finance Project | Stony Brook University**

 ## Overview
 This repository contains a Python-based framework for pricing European options using two distinct methodologies: the analytical **Black-Scholes-Merton** model and a numerical **Monte Carlo Simulation**.
-The project focuses on the valuation of **Omnicom Group Inc. (OMC)**.
+The project focuses on the valuation of **Omnicom Group Inc. (OMC)** (but any ticker can be used done by yfiance).

 ## Mathematical Foundation
 The model assumes that the underlying asset price follows **Geometric Brownian Motion (GBM)**, defined by the Stochastic Differential Equation: